sanjay-dutta/Computer-Vision-Practice/Face detection/README.md

-# Smile Detection
+# Face Detection
-The Smile Detection Project aimed at identifying smiles real-time video feeds using facial landmark detector to accurately determine the presence of a smile.
+The Face Detection project aims to identify and locate human faces within a digital image utilizing haar Cascades.